adnoctem/shopware/README.md

 directly to their [homepage][shopware] for more information about the **Shopware AG &reg;** and their offerings.

 > [!CAUTION]
-> This repository is the basis for an exceptionally heavily customized and advanced Shopware 6 instance and therefore
+> This repository contains the source for the [proprietary][license] delta4x4 build of Shopware 6.
+Any unauthorized copying,
-> requires deep knowledge about the inner workings of the Shopware.
-Feel free to use our source as guidance nonetheless.
+> modification or distribution of these sources is an infringement of our Copyright and will be persecuted as such.
-> It's [MIT-licensed][license].
+>
 ## ✨ TL;DR

 ```shell